crramirez/windows-uwp.es-es/windows-apps-src/app-resources/how-rms-matches-and-chooses-resources.md

 ---
 author: stevewhims
-Description: "Cuando se solicita un recurso, puede ser que haya varios candidatos que coincidan en algún grado con el contexto de recurso actual.
-El Sistema de administración de recursos analizará todos los candidatos y determinará cuál es el mejor candidato a devolver.
-Este tema describe con detalle ese proceso y proporciona ejemplos."
+Description: When a resource is requested, there may be several candidates that match the current resource context to some degree.
+The Resource Management System will analyze all of the candidates and determine the best candidate to return.
+This topic describes that process in detail and gives examples.
-title: "Cómo compara y elige recursos el sistema de administración"
+title: Cómo compara y elige recursos el sistema de administración de recursos
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/23/2017